-- Children who need a social worker (Child in Need & Child Protection) - Children missing from education - Elective Home Education (EHE) - Children requiring mental health support - Looked after children and previously looked after children - Children with special educational needs & disabilities/health issues - Children who are lesbian, gay, bi or trans (LGBT) - Paragraphs 170-204 of Keeping Children Safe 2022 explain in more detail about these groups.
-We support these groups by having: - - Vigilance: to have adults notice when things are troubling them - Understanding and action: to be heard and understood; and to have that understanding acted upon. - Stability: to be able to develop an on-going stable relationship of trust with those helping them. - Respect: to be treated with the expectation that they are competent, rather than not. - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans. - Explanation: to be informed of the outcome of assessments, decisions and how they have been reached, positive or negative. - Support: to be provided with support in their own right as well as a member of their family. - Advocacy: to be provided with advocacy, to assist them in putting forward their views.
+- Children who need a social worker (Child in Need & Child Protection) - Children missing from education - Elective Home Education (EHE) - Children requiring mental health support - Looked after children and previously looked after children - Children with special educational needs & disabilities/health issues - Children who are lesbian, gay, bi or gender questioning (LGBTQ+) This is currently under review pending the outcome of the gender questioning children guidance consultation (DfE, 2023b).

+We support these groups by having: -

+- Vigilance: to have adults notice when things are troubling them - Understanding and action: to be heard and understood; and to have that understanding acted upon. - Stability: to be able to develop an on-going stable relationship of trust with those helping them. - Respect: to be treated with the expectation that they are competent, rather than not. - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans. - Explanation: to be informed of the outcome of assessments, decisions and how they have been reached, positive or negative. - Support: to be provided with support in their own right as well as a member of their family. - Advocacy: to be provided with advocacy, to assist them in putting forward their views.